SeanHochman/eventio/README.md

 ## TODO:

 - Implement missing pages (ie. profile, edit event)
-- Fix error handling on forms
+- Fix error handling on forms, add stricter/more descriptive validation
-- Fix hydration issues
+- Fix hydration issues (I think because ssr does not have access to user info)
 - Create enums or dictionaries for all text and vars
-- Fix issues with ssr
 - Add mobile views/styles
 - Implement error pages
 - Get rid of any 'any' types
+- Add breakpoints, padding, margins, fonts to scss variables

 ## About Blocks